Anheuser-Busch: Budweiser Bill

-In 2003, after numerous deaths in football stadiums, Brazil passed a law outlawing alcohol sales in stadiums.
+In 2003, after numerous deaths in soccer stadiums, Brazil passed a law outlawing alcohol sales in stadiums.
 FIFA demanded that Brazil allow alcohol sales at the 2014 FIFA World Cup because Budweiser, a major World Cup sponsor is the "Official Beer of the FIFA World Cup", a role it has played since 1986.

 In response, Brazil passed a law paving the way for alcohol sales in the World Cup, nicknamed the "Budweiser Bill".

 "Up for Whatever" beer campaign controversy

 In April 2015, Anheuser-Busch, in an effort to target new, younger consumers to buy its products, the company printed a slogan on Bud Light bottles that said "The perfect beer for removing 'no' from your vocabulary for the night. #UpForWhatever."
 The label triggered a backlash, and the company was immediately criticized by people who charged that it could be interpreted as promoting rape.
-Bud Light’s vice president Alexander Lambrecht addressed the situation via Twitter, first saying that the slogans were meant to promote brand engagement in a “positive and lighthearted way”, but that the company had “missed the mark” with their "up for whatever" slogan.
-He ended his message by saying that Bud Light would “never condone disrespectful or irresponsible behavior”.
+Bud Light's vice president Alexander Lambrecht addressed the situation via Twitter, first saying that the slogans were meant to promote brand engagement in a "positive and lighthearted way", but that the company had "missed the mark" with their "up for whatever" slogan.
+He ended his message by saying that Bud Light would "never condone disrespectful or irresponsible behavior".
 His message was followed by a Twitter response from Lisa Weser; the former head of communications and marketing for Anheuser-Busch InBev, who also responded to the situation via Twitter.
-Her response repeated Alexander Lambrecht’s concluding message.
+Her response repeated Alexander Lambrecht's concluding message.